codeforamerica/amiinlv/README.md

 You are of course free to use the locally installed gulp node module if you prefer.
     node node_modules/gulp/bin/gulp.js

-If you only want to run the stylesheet compiler and js compile, simply run gulp.
+If you only want to run the SVG compiler and js compile, simply run gulp.

 The default task will do a once-off compile and close.